caghangir-1/RocketStack-Ensemble-Architecture-ai/README.md

 <br>

 ## 📚 Citation
-If you intend to use this architecture or codebase in your research, please cite the following study:
+If you intend to use this architecture or codebase in your research, please cite the following publication:

 Demirel, Ç. (2026).
 RocketStack: Level-aware deep recursive ensemble learning architecture. *Expert Systems with Applications*, Article 133521. https://doi.org/10.1016/j.eswa.2026.133521